mwarning/openwrt-firmware-selector/README.md

 This should do it.

-The download link template allows different variables:
+In case different versions use different image_url and info_url values.
+You can pass them to the `misc/collect.py` script:

+`--image-url`: Download link template for the image files.
+`--info-url`: Link template that points to additional information.

 * `{version}`: Version in the profiles.json files.
 E.g. `19.07.4` or `SNAPSHOT`.
+* `{id}`: Device identifier.
+E.g. `tplink_archer-c7-v2`
 * `{target}`: Main- and sub target, E.g. `ath79/generic`.
 * `{base}`: Distinct path to the targets directory.
 E.g. `releases/18.06.8/targets/`
+  Handled by `misc/collect.py` only!

 ### Generate OpenWrt JSON